Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 The following libraries are available to for you to use in a Python environment:
 * [Requests](https://requests.readthedocs.io/en/master/)
-    * extremely popular and capable
+    * extremely popular and capable,and;
+    * its simplicity allows you to use it for API calls and scraping.
 * [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
     * Can only parse HTML and requires additional libraries (i.e. Selenium) to parse content created by JS;
+    * has a large community, and;
-    * easy and comprehensive documentation
+    * easy and comprehensive documentation.
 * [Scrapy](https://scrapy.org/)
     * steep learning curve;
     * needs additional libraries (e.g. splah/Selenium) to handle very heavy JavaScipt pages;
-    * synthax close to Django;
+    * synthax close to Django,and;
-    * highly modular due to its python class usage;
+    * highly modular due to its python class usage.

-This tutorial will focus on Scrapy due to its asynchronous capabilities, powerful command line capabilities, data pipelines and complementing libraries.
+This tutorial will focus on Scrapy due to its asynchronous capabilities, powerful command line capabilities, data pipelines, classes, and complementing libraries.
+All this together makes this learning endaevour worhtwhile.

 ## Exploratory data analysis
-Using a modern browser, I recommend Mozilla or Chrome, you can use the inspect element by right-clinking on the element you wish to inpect and then right-clicking on inspect element.
-You should be greated by this window in your browser.
+Using a modern browser, I recommend Mozilla or Chrome, you can use the inspect element by right-clinking on the element you wish to inspect.
+You should be greeted by this window in your browser.

 ![Mozzila](https://media.prod.mdn.mozit.cloud/attachments/2018/12/10/16386/59193d46269aefb0d8b504ec92fe7f24/pageInspector.png)

 From then on you can read what are the class variable names for the information you wish to extract from the webpage.
 This is extremely usefull as we will later use this technique in the command line to confirm that we have the right elements.

-Other important elements in the inspector is Network (must reload the page, but enables you to see packages passed by the server) and accesibility (while meant to expose the page info to assistive technology it allows us to see the info in a JSON format).
+Other important elements in the inspector is network (must reload the page, but enables you to see packages passed by the server) and accesibility (while meant to expose the page info to assistive technology it allows us to see the info in a JSON format).
+The network becomes crucial when listening to the browser request in dynamically generated content.
+[John Watson Rooney](https://www.youtube.com/watch?v=GqICHBfeAWk) goes over how to do it proprely and I highly recommend that you check out more of his content on scraping.

 ## Before we write our first line of code